Lined Drawstring Bag Tutorial

 Sunday, October 16, 2011

-They don't use much fabric, so even if your stash is small, you can make these bags!
-I use them for everything, they can hold a lot!
-Would make a great gift, or the perfect eco-friendly, reusable wrapping!
+They use only three fat quarters (plus twill or fabric for ties), so even if your stash is small, you can make these bags!
+I use them for everything, they can hold a lot.
+They make a great gift, or the perfect eco-friendly, reusable wrapping.

 - 2 yards of 1/2" twill ribbon, or 1/8 yd fabric